curl/everything-curl/libcurl/url/init.md

     CURLU *h = curl_url();

-When the done with it, clean it up:
+When you are done with it, clean it up:

     curl_url_cleanup(h);